-Table 51.
+Table 48.
 MII Input Timings Values

 Symbol Parameter Min.
 Max.
-Units Notes T_3 ETH_RXDATA and ETH_RXDV setup time prior to rising edge of ETH_RXCLK 5.5 ns 1, 2 T_4 ETH_RXDATA and ETH_RXDV hold time after the rising edge of ETH_RXCLK 0 ns 1, 2, 3
+Units Notes T 3 ETH_RXDATA and ETH_RXDV setup time prior to rising edge of ETH_RXCLK 5.5 ns 1, 2 T 4 ETH_RXDATA and ETH_RXDV hold time after the rising edge of ETH_RXCLK 0 ns 1, 2

 1. These values satisfy the MII specification requirement of 10-ns setup and hold time.
 2. Timing tests were performed with a 70-pF capacitor to ground.
-3. This parameter has been simulated but has not been fully tested.